Syffe/docs/docs/source/conditions.rst

      - Whether the pull request is locked.
    * - ``merged``
      - Boolean
      - Whether the pull request is merged.
+This attribute doesn't work on pull requests merged before a rule using this attribute is created.
    * - ``merged-at``
      - :ref:`Timestamp <iso timestamp>` or :ref:`Relative timestamp <relative timestamp>`
      - The time the pull request was merged at.